Applying to Our Graduate Program

+You are encouraged strongly to correspond directly with faculty in your target research area in order to gauge their interest in new graduate students and explore possible research projects.
 Please contact the Geology Graduate Committee if you have questions about our graduate programs.
-You are strongly encouraged to correspond directly with faculty in your target research area in order to gauge their interest in new graduate students and explore possible research projects.
-To see a two year schedule of course offerings, please use the following link.

-Evaluation of applicants for our graduate program is based on GPA, GRE scores, letters of recommendation, and the advocacy and support available from faculty.
+Applicant evaluations for our graduate program are based on GPA, GRE scores, letters of recommendation, and the advocacy and support available from faculty.
 To be considered for admission into the MS Program with matriculated status, your GPA should be above 3.0 (A=4.0) and for the GRE, your scores should be no less than the 40th percentile.
 For admission into the PhD Program, your GPA should be above 3.4 and for the GRE, your scores should be no less than 50th percentile.

-The Geology Department at Utah State University is a member of the Western Interstate Commission for Higher Education (WICHE) Western Regional Graduate Program (WRGP).
-Students from western states may be able to enroll in USU's MS in Applied Environmental Geoscience Program and pay in-state tuition.
+The Geology Department at Utah State University is a member of the Western Interstate Commission for Higher Education's (WICHE) Western Regional Graduate Program (WRGP).
+Students from western states may be able to enroll in USU's MS in Applied Environmental Geoscience Program and have their non-resident tuition waived.